 Now is a good time to write a personal vision statement for yourself.
 What do you really believe?
-What do you want to see change in the world?
+What do you want to change in the world?
 What virtues do you want to help bring to the world?

-Consider your daily habits and what they amount for you.
+Consider your daily habits and what they amount to for you.
 Consider your relationships, where you live, your living conditions, and your career.
 Are these things correct matches for you?

 Now is a good time to seek therapy.
 You don't have to chart through all of your troubles alone.
 Counsel can help you make decisions for your highest good.

 You will likely run into conflict as you address changes you need to make.
 This is part of the gutting process.
 It could feel rebellious at times.
 Temperance is a moderation point between the Death and Devil cards.
 Both Death and Devil are extremes, but they have their positive points.